 How to create a clothespin snowflake

 Each snowflake requires 8 clothespins.
 Start by separating the clothespin parts so that you are left with the two wooden halves and the metal springs.
 Set the springs aside, they can either be recycled or kept for a future project.
-If there are any rough edged on the clothespins, you can take a moment to sand it down, or choose a different clothespin.
+If there are any rough-edged on the clothespins, you can take a moment to sand it down or choose a different clothespin.

 Once the paint is fully dried, it’s time to glue them together.
-Once your glue gun is heated up, allow a thin line of glue to the flat back of one half of a clothespin.
+Once your glue gun is heated up, apply a thin line of glue to the flat back of one half of a clothespin.
 Carefully place the other half against it and make sure it lines up perfectly.
 This step needs to be done fairly quickly as the glue sets rapidly.

 Now it’s time to assemble the snowflake.
 Take four of the clothespins and glue them together in a plus sign shape.
 To do this, apply a small bead of glue to the angled end of the clothespin and attach it to the angled side of the next clothespin.
 Continue until all four are glued together.